 What are the best running watches?

-The best all-around running watch right now is the Garmin Forerunner 245 Music.
+The best all-around running watch right now is the Garmin Forerunner 255 Music.
 As one of the best Garmin watches, it has pretty much everything you could want in a running watch: It’s lightweight, it has a good battery, it stores up to 500 songs, and it has all the activity-tracking sensors and features that you’d expect from a Garmin.
-It’s admittedly missing some smartwatch features - but so are most of the watches on this list, which prioritize fitness over making phone calls.
+If you're looking to save money, now is a fantastic time to buy the Forerunner 245 as it's likely to be discounted.